Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 ### 2. `test_startVoiceQuiz_notinvc`

 - **Purpose:** Tests the 'startVoiceQuiz' command when the user is not in a voice channel.
-- **Expected Outcome:** Expects a message stating "You need to be in a voice channel to use this command."
+- **Expected Outcome:** Expect a message stating "You need to be in a voice channel to use this command."
 - **Result:** Asserts that no voice clients exist and checks for the expected response message.

 ### 3. `test_startVoiceQuiz_invc`